ChewKeanHo/researches-filesystems-hierarchy/_Project/tmp/README.md

 directory as they can be randomly removed by clean up services or human interventions.
 Perform safe querying before use.

 It is **ALWAYS ENCOURAGED** to clean up the temporary directory of your specific location before use to avoid any transient data corruptions.
-Whenever possible, do clean up after use as the last step or provide a realiable way for user to perform the clean up.
+Whenever possible, do clean up after use as the last step or provide a realiable way for user to perform clean up.

 It is a practice to house the configuration files using `trademark` and `product` sub-directories organization.
 This can significantly reduces